 - Island around 20 km South of Hiroshima

-- The Itskushima-Shrine and its famous orange torii belong to the UNESCO World Heritage since 1996
+- The Itsukushima-Shrine and its famous orange torii belong to the UNESCO World Heritage since 1996

 - Deer is walking around the island freely

-- Inside of the island you might find snow monkeys
+- On the island, you might find snow monkeys

 - Typical souvenir of this island is a wooden rice spoon